seatable/seatable-admin-docs/manual/README.md

 * Developer edition: for users that want to use SeaTable as database and heavy using APIs and scripts.
 The developer edition has no limit on storage, row numbers and API calls, but can support at most 200 concurrent connections to dtable-server.
 * Cloud edition: for users that want to use SeaTable as a collaboration tool.
 It has limitation for storage, row numbers and API calls.
 * Enterprise edition: almost no limitation for storage, row numbers and API calls and have advanced permissions and user management features.
-It is meant for large teams to use SeaTable in both way.
+It is meant for large teams to use SeaTable in both ways.
 Users can use it in the cloud or self-hosted.

 The different components of SeaTable developer edition are released under different licenses: